Classify Safety Issues with Classifications

 In smaller organizations with one or two managers responsible for managing issues, this practice is easy to manage.
 In larger organization, we highly recommend you have guidelines for how to rename issues, including a glossary for common terms to use for various types of issues.

-5 - Don’t Classify an Issue Twice With Same Classifications
+5 - Don’t Classify an Issue Twice with the Same Classifications

 An extremely important practice when you create classification trees and are classifying issues is DRY: